There are lots of different people who walk through church doors on a Sunday morning.

 One of our favorite connection pipelines we’ve seen is City Church in Tallahassee, FL.

-And at the following “201” class, they are opted with the option to become a member.
+And at the following “201” class, they have the option to become a member.

 Every church structure does not have to look like this one.
-It’s just a clear, thought-out system and that makes it 10x easier for new people or people that have been around for a year to finally take the next step and become a part of their local church, rather than just a “consumer”.
+It’s just a clear, thought-out system and that makes it 10x easier for new people or people who have been around for a year to finally take the next step and become a part of their local church, rather than just a “consumer.”

 4. Put someone in charge.